 Varying Re for Phase 1 (and subsequent β values proportionally) had a significant impact on whether the second peak in the vulnerable population exceeded the first (Figure 5A).
 At higher Re values the second peak remained low, but at lower values (<1.63) the second peak exceeds the height of the first peak.
 Again, this reflects a smaller fraction exposed in phases 1 and 2 and so less herd immunity.

 Varying the rate of loss of immunity, ζ, also had a significant impact on whether the second peak in the vulnerable population exceeded the first (Figure 5B).
-At longer average duration of immunity (1/ζ) the second peak remained low, but at lower values (<54 days) it exceeds the height of the first peak.
+At longer average duration of immunity (1/ζ) the second peak remained low, but for shorter durations (<54 days) it exceeds the height of the first peak.
 This illustrates that epidemic dynamics are highly sensitive to the duration of immunity and its impact on the development of herd immunity.

 FAST analysis indicates that key outcomes are differentially sensitive to variation in individual or sets of β values (Figure 6).
 The results clearly show that parameters that determine transmission within the r population and between the r and v populations have the greatest impact on three key outcome measures: height of the second peak; whether the second peak is higher than the first; and cumulative incidence over one year.